Priyankcoder/Non_Linear_Data_Structures/CPP_Implementation/Manachar's_Algorithm.md

     }

     cout << maxPalindrome << "\n";
-    return s.substr( (centerIndex - 1 - maxPalindrome) / 2, maxPalindrome);
+    return s.substr( (centerIndex - 1 -
+maxPalindrome) / 2, maxPalindrome);
- //Subtracted 1 for @ and divided it by 2 because the   index in s will be of half of Q as Q contains #.
+ //Subtracted 1 for @ and divided it
+// by 2 because the   index in s will be of half
+//of Q as Q contains #.
 }

 int main() {